Der-Zauberer/ServerSystemPlugin/README.md

   hogwarts:
     group: hogwarts
 ```

 In this example world and world_nether are in the same worldgroup while the world hogwarts has his own separated worldgroup.

 ### Disable commands and default permissions
 You can disable permissions simply by adding the permission to the list.
 For example, you can disable minecraft default commands by adding its permission.

 ```json
 DisabledPermissions:
 - bukkit.command.version
 - bukkit.command.plugins
 - bukkit.command.help
 ```

 You can find minecraft standard commands in the [Bukkit Wiki](https://bukkit.gamepedia.com/CraftBukkit_Commands "Commands").

 ### Load worlds
 You can load other worlds to your server, if there in your server directory.
 You can add a new world just by adding the world to the list.
 The world 'world' and the subworlds 'world_nether' and 'world_the_end' are loaded by default.
-You can change the default world in the file 'server.properties'.
+You can change the default world in the file `server.properties`.

 ```json
 Worldload:
 - hogwarts